ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditorconverter.md

 ## JsonEditorConverter class

-A thin wrapper to allow an arbitrary
+A thin wrapper to allow an arbitrary [JsonEditor](./ts-json.editor.jsoneditor.md) to be used via the .

 **Signature:**